 The work is organised into the following units

 Terms 1 and 2:

 Terms 5 and 6:

 Details of the areas covered by each year group can be found in the Newsletters section of Our Catholic School

-We use A Journey in Love as our Relationships and Sex Education Scheme.
-This is approved by the Diocese of Clifton and conforms to the guidance they issued in April 2017 in light of Government recommendations on the teaching of SRE.
+We use Live Life to the Full as our Relationships and Sex Education Scheme.
+This is approved by the Diocese of Clifton.

 The school’s role is to support you, the parents, who are recognised as the first and best educators of your children.
 Should you have any questions about the content of the scheme we would be happy to discuss these with you.